Azure-Samples/AnomalyDetector/univariate-live-demo/README.md

 Please note: this live demo is only intended to demonstrate the Anomaly Detector API on any CSV file that follows a simple schema.
 This demo loops over the provided data (with fake timestamps) to demonstrate the anomaly detection API.
 It does not use the real timestamps provided in the raw data, and should not be used in any production scenario.
 Once the demo is running, you will be able to see the raw data and the results from the anomaly detection API in the browser.
 Alternatively, you can also use the online Anomaly Detector [demo page](https://algoevaluation.azurewebsites.net/#/) to evaluate the API on your own data.

-In your CSV file, you need at least three columns.
-A column for the timestamp, a column for the values you want to perform anomaly detection, and finally, a dimension column that allows you to run the anomaly detection API across different categories (e.g. different sensors, different regions, or even different variables).
+In your CSV file, you need at least two columns.
+A column for the timestamp and column for the values you want to perform anomaly detection on.
+In addition, you can include an *optional* dimension column that allows you to run the anomaly detection API across different categories (e.g. different sensors, different regions, or even different variables) through a drop down selection menu in the demo.
 The timestamp column should be in the ISO 8601 format `YYYY-MM-DDTHH:MM:SSZ`.
 If you intend to use your own CSV, please see the `sensor_data.csv` file for how to structure that CSV file.

 ## Step 1 - Setup